gabriellamsa/gabriellamsa/README.md

 ---

 ### ✨ **About Me**
-I work mainly with **React and TypeScript** and modern front-end tools — always aiming for clear structure, good UX and maintainable code.
+I work mainly with **React and TypeScript** and modern front-end tools, always aiming for clear structure, good UX and maintainable code.

 - Focused on performance, accessibility and a clean development workflow.
 - Currently building apps with **Next.js + TypeScript**.
 - I like interfaces that feel simple, fast and intentional.
-- Always improving — code, design sense, and the way I ship projects.
+- Always improving, code, design sense, and the way I ship projects.

 ---